Please read the policy statement and disclaimer before reading the answers on this page.

 Q3: What is the Women's NQS?

-Q4: How are Conference meets treated in the RQS?
+Q4: How are Conference meets treated in the NQS?

 A4: The host team must count the Conference Meet as a home meet.
-For the rest, its an away meet.
+For the rest, it is an away meet.

 Q5: How are the Women's teams seeded?

 A5: The Women are seeded by criteria established by the NCAA Committee.
 The Top 16 teams by NQS will be seeded into each of the four Regions.
 Quartets of teams will be formed, with teams 1-16-8-9, 2-15-7-10, 3-14-6-11. and 4-13-5-12.
 Regional hosts are assured of staying at home.
 Thus, if there is a Regional host in the Top 16, they will anchor the quartet to that location.
 If two or more hosts are in the same quartet, it will be broken up with the highest ranked host getting the original quartet, but the other host will be exchanged with another non-hosting seed with two places of their rank.
 The other teams will be seeded into their closest host Region, with those with 400 miles of a location having precedence.
 Generally, teams 29 to 36 will be seeded into a play-in round.
-However, if there is a conflict due to geoproximity or other reason, a higher ranked seed may be given a play-in round instead.
-The committee will also try to avoid conference rematches and overrepresentation in a single region, which at times can be at odds with the other critera.
+However, if there is a conflict due to geographic proximity or other reason, a higher ranked seed may be given a play-in round instead.
+The committee will also try to avoid conference rematches and over representation in a single region, but geographical proximity is the primary criteria.

 Q6: How do individuals qualify to Women's Nationals?